pgRouting/workshop/docs/basic/sql_function.rst

 ===============================================================================

-From pgRouting point of view, the geometry is part of the additional information, needed on the results for an application.
+From pgRouting point of view, the geometry is part of the additional information needed on the results for an application.
 Therefore ``JOIN`` the results with other tables that contain the geometry and for further processing with PostGIS functions.